Overview-- The Peak

 I contacted Thomas Turiano, author of Select Peaks of Greater Yellowstone and a respected voice in Greater Yellowstone mountaineering circles, and during a brief correspondence, he expressed a belief that the peak had been unclimbed.
 So far, I have not found anything online or in print, or heard anything by word of mouth, confirming that the peak had been climbed before.

-Even though a first ascent of this peak will not get me a feature in Climbing magazine, it would be cool to think I was the first to reach the highpoint.
+Even though a first ascent of this peak will not get me a feature in Climbing or Rock and Ice magazine, it would be cool to think I was the first to reach the highpoint.
 For reasons stated in the route description, though, I have to doubt that I was, and maybe this page will catch the attention of someone else who has climbed the peak.

 Getting There and Climbing Information